1716757342/MMSR/README.md

 ## Running the inference

-You can run your model by selecting your own trained model for `--model` param or specifying one of the `symformer-univariate` or `symformer-bivariate` which will download the model from the repository.
+You can run your model by selecting your own trained model for `--model` param or specifying one of the `MMSR-univariate` or `MMSR-bivariate` which will download the model from the repository.

 ### Single equation

 To run a single equation:

 ```
-python -m MMSR predict --model symformer-univariate 'x**2 + x'
+python -m MMSR predict --model MMSR-univariate 'x**2 + x'
 ```

 Output: